anamargaridarl/my-fav-dogs-proj/README.md

 # my-dashb-proj
-Some experimental work with Angular to produce DashBoards
+Some experimental work with Angular to produce a web page